Enterprise Chatbot: Do You Really Need It? This Will Help You Decide

-1. Speed up response times and answer up to 80% of repetitive employees questions.
+1. Speed up response times and answer up to 80% of repetitive employee's questions.

 Having a lot of employees means that your HR-manager, let’s call her Jennifer, deals with a lot of repetitive questions.
 Can you imagine how Jennifer’s typical day looks like?
-Probably, most of her working hours go to questions like: “Jenny, I forgot my corporate email password.
+Most of her working hours probably go to questions like: “Jenny, I forgot my corporate email password.
 What do I do?”
 “How do I book a conference room?”
 “Jen, can you tell me when is the payment day?”.

 Isn't it a waste of her potential and corporate money?

 Having answered all of the employee’s FAQs, HR Jennifer has to do hours of other routine work and administrative tasks.
-Beside answering common questions, HR managers perform repetitive tasks like tracking days off, sick leaves, checkings leave totals, submitting expense claims, responding to emails, and many more.
+Besides answering common questions, HR managers perform repetitive tasks like tracking days off, sick leaves, checkings leave totals, submitting expense claims, responding to emails, and many more.
 You can set up chatbots to automate mundane tasks so Jennifer could entirely focus on things that matter.

 Can you imagine how many CV’s and information your recruiters have to analyze every day?

 We don’t know the exact number either.
 But it’s a lot.

 Help recruiters to screen candidates and analyze CV’s to find the best match for the company.
 How?
 By implementing an enterprise chatbot.
 The chatbot can ask a candidate all fundamental questions, collect and analyze the information, and pass the best candidates to your recruiter.
 You can also set up the bot to answer questions of your potential co-workers about the position, company, and perks.

 4. Simplify the onboarding process and free up your HRs